LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

-.. c:function:: int ERKStepSetMaxStep(void* arkode_mem, realtype hmax)
+.. c:function:: int ERKStepSetMaxStep(void* arkode_mem, sunrealtype hmax)

    Specifies the upper bound on the magnitude of the time step size.